25 Customer Service & Customer Success Email Templates (Ready to Copy)

 When to use a template vs. a personalized response

 Templates are powerful, but they're not always the right choice.
-Here's a simple rule: use a template when the situation is predictable, and personalize when the stakes are high.

 Use a template when:

-- The request is routine: billing questions, order confirmations, feature requests
+- The request is routine, billing questions, order confirmations, feature requests

 - You need to respond quickly to a high volume of similar inquiries